pyeventsourcing/eventsourcing/README.md

 ## PostgreSQL environment

-Configure "production" environment using PostgresSQL infrastructure.
+Configure "production" environment using PostgresSQL infrastructure (which keeps stored events in a PostgreSQL database).
 The example below uses zlib and AES to compress and encrypt the stored events.
 It is assumed the database and database user have already been created, and the database server is running locally.

 ```python
 import os